cbwall/Energetics-and-isotopes-in-bleached-and-recovering-corals/README.md

 # Energetics and isotopes in bleached and recovering corals
+This project assessed the energetic and isotopic changes in bleached and non-bleached colonies of two Hawaiian reef coral species at three reef sites in Kāne'ohe Bay, Hawai'i, following a rare archipelagic bleaching event in 2014 and the subsequent recovery from bleaching in January 2015.

 ## Files and Folders
 - Bleach.Recovery.Isotope.Rproj -- the R project in Rstudio